NikDrosakis/gen20/README.md

 How components become global if they are public.
 If the admin also uses them, eg google login, how do they become public

 ###summary
 Component Integration: Components like login/signup are distinct but can be integrated into Cubos.
-Maintain separation for clarity and functionality.
+Maintain separation for clarity and capabilities.
 Public vs. Admin: Cubos used publicly and in admin systems need clear distinction and organization.
 Component Globalization: Public components used in admin should be designed for broad applicability.
 Project and System Hierarchy: Projects include main pages and cubos.
 Systems serve projects with their own databases and domains.